informal salons, conversation and fellowship

 In May 2017, we discussed the topic of Sacred Earth--discussing our relationship to nature, and our spiritual connection to caring for the environment.
 Our speaker was be Raul Zavaleta, sun dancer and medicine man.

-Join us for our next Salon on October 24th for a discussion on Service.
-We learn from each other and share our thoughts and faith traditions, as well as to enjoy some conversation and light refreshments, building bridges in our community.
+On October 24th, we discussed Service and learned from each other and shared our thoughts and faith traditions, as well as to enjoyed some conversation and light refreshments, building bridges in our community.